i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.04/installation/configuring-smart-poller/attach-a-poller-to-a-central-server.md

 :::info

-Central Manager performs such a synchronization every 4 hours.
+Central Manager performs such a synchronization every 4 hours

 :::